Clinical training includes (but is not limited to) the following:

 The department pays for one outside conference or national meeting in which the fellow presents, including conference registration, air travel, hotel and meals.

 Call provides continuity of patient care experience, and a radiologist is readily available to provide back-up support 24/7.
 Weekday call is 6 p.m. to 9 p.m., one day weekly.
 Weekend call is 12 p.m. to 8 p.m., one weekend in four.
 Holiday call is 12 p.m. to 8 p.m. on one major holiday.
-Moonlighting opportunities are available monthly.
+Moonlighting opportunities are available weekly.